MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-node.md

 >[!NOTE]
 > Only [modern pages](https://support.microsoft.com/en-us/office/sharepoint-classic-and-modern-experiences-5725c103-505d-4a6e-9350-300d3ec7d73f) are supported.
-> Classic pages will not be used to generate responses.
+> Content from classic **aspx** pages on SharePoint won't be used to generate answers.